kujiy/docker-connect-host-to-guest/README.md

 cent6_s
 ````

-This tool adds container names and local IPs into your /etc/hosts Like this;
+This tool adds/updates container names, domain names, hostnames and local IPs into your /etc/hosts Like this;

 ````hosts
 172.17.0.147 gitlab